 - Once the drag points appear, slide your fingers to highlight text.

 - Tap on the highlighted text and options for cut, copy, and paster will display.

 Generation Connect is a technology training company that develops tutorials, videos, and printed guides.
-Learn more about our iPad Getting Started Guide for beginners.
+Learn more about our Beyond the Basics iPad eBook.